What to Measure and How to Track the Most Important Sales Metrics

 Enough of quotes, let's talk about the most important KPIs and data

-To have a clear picture of the process, we invested a lot of time determining what was relevant and what was not relevant to be tracked.
+To have a clear picture of the process, we invested a lot of time determining what to track and what not to track.

 We reached the following KPIs: